Last updated: October 04, 2024

 • Educational expenses

-• Assistance with major purchases or emergency expenses
+• A major purchase or emergency expense

 • Lowering your mortgage rate (if today’s rate is below the rate on your primary mortgage) or changing your loan terms